neondatabase/website/content/docs/reference/glossary.md

 A Neon Control Plane operation that deletes stored data when a Neon project is deleted.
 See [Operations](/docs/manage/operations) for more information.

+## Endpoint ID

+A string that identifies a Neon compute endpoint.
+Neon Endpoint IDs are generated Heroku-like memorable random names, similar to `ep-calm-flower-a5b75h79`.
+These names are always prefixed by `ep` for "endpoint".
+You can find your Endpoint ID by navigating to your project in the Neon Console, selecting **Branches** from the sidebar, and clicking on a branch.
+The Endpoint ID is shown in the table under the **Computes** heading.

 ## Egress

 The data transferred out of the Neon service to an external destination.